coenvweb/coenv-faculty-widget/README.md

 # CoEnv Faculty Widget

-A WordPress widget plugin for the UW College of the Environment Faculty Directory
+The public repository for the UW College of the Environment Faculty WordPress widget plugin

 Author: Darin Reid / http://elcontraption.com/

 * * *

+## A WordPress widget plugin
+Install this WordPress plugin to add a sidebar widget for showing College of the Environment faculty, filtered by research theme or school/department.